-A sample of ten patient records were reviewed.
-Overall, there was evidence that good clinical records were being maintained, demonstrating that care was being planned and delivered to ensure patients' safety and wellbeing.
+We reviewed a sample of ten patient records.
+Overall, there was evidence that good clinical records were being maintained, demonstrating that care was being planned and delivered to ensure patient safety and wellbeing.

 All records we reviewed were individualised and contained appropriate patient identifiers, previous dental history and reason for attendance.
 The records were clear, legible and of good quality.